Everything You Need to Know About Flower Bed Edging

 Flower bed edging is a landscape detail that can really make a difference in the look and presentation of your garden.
-When you create a distinct border around your flower beds, you make your yard look pristine and well-groomed.
-Edging can also help keep rogue blades of grass and lawn weeds from invading your carefully cultivated flowers.
+A distinct border around your flower beds makes your yard look pristine and well-groomed.
+Edging can also help keep rogue grass and lawn weeds from invading your carefully cultivated flowers.

-You can edge your garden bed in many different ways.
-Depending on the methods and materials you choose, the finished product may look soft and relaxed or crisp and formal.
-Here’s how to edge a flower bed to create a border that reflects the effort you put into your garden.
+Depending on the methods and materials you use, the finished product may look soft, relaxed, crisp, or formal.
+Here’s how to create an edge for a flower bed that looks great and reflects the effort you put into your garden.

-Traditional low-cost options include a spade, half-moon edger, or manual rotary.
-However, a mechanized tool with a circular blade is the easiest way to cut a clean line at a consistent depth into the edge of your lawn.
+Traditional low-cost options include a spade, half-moon edger, or manual rotary edger.
+However, a mechanized tool is the best way to edge a flower bed.
+The circular blade in the mechanical edging tool is the easiest and fastest way to cut a clean line at a consistent depth around the bed.

 To establish a boundary between your lawn and garden bed, lay out a string or mark the grass with spray paint.
-Then, cut around the flower bed with your chosen edging tool.
-Remove the loosened soil and grass with a shovel to reveal a crisp, clean edge.
+Then, cut around the flower bed with your edging tool.
+Remove the loosened soil and grass with a shovel to reveal a crisp edge.

 Now you must decide how you want the finished edge to look.
-Some of the most popular options for how to edge around a flower bed include:
+Some of the most popular options for how to edge around a flower bed include the following:

-- Trench edging: The simplest option is to create a natural edge with an unlined trench.
+The simplest option is to create a natural edge with an unlined trench.
 After cutting the edge, top the garden bed with mulch.
-As you approach the grass line, slope the mulch downward to create a two- to three-inch trench.
-This results in a crisper edge than laying the mulch flush with the grass.
+As you approach the grass line, slope the mulch downward to create a five to eight-centimetre trench.
+This results in a crisper edge as opposed to laying the mulch flush with the grass.

-- Bricks or concrete pavers: If you’re concerned about grass creep, a thick, paved border could be an attractive option.
-After cutting the edge, dig a trench wide enough to house bricks or concrete pavers.
-Line the bottom of the trench with paver base followed by stone dust to create a foundation.
-Install the bricks and pound them into place with a rubber mallet.
+A thick, paved border could be an attractive option if you're concerned about grass creep from your lawn.
+After cutting the edge, dig a trench wide enough to insert bricks or concrete pavers.
+Line the bottom of the trench with a paver base followed by stone dust to create a solid foundation.
+Install the bricks and set them in place with a rubber mallet.
 Fill the joints with polymeric sand, sweep off the pavers, and hose them down with water to activate the sand and lock the bricks in place.

-- Raised stone border: A raised edge is the most impressive way to define your garden.
+A raised edge is the most impressive way to edge and define your garden.
 This option works best if you’re installing a new bed, as you will need to add soil to elevate it to the level of the short stone wall surrounding it.
-A raised border is also ideal for sloped landscapes because it creates flat terrain where you can plant your garden.
+A raised border is also ideal for sloped landscapes because it creates flat terrain to plant your garden.

-Now that you know how to get a good edge around flower beds, the final step is to maintain it with edging and trimming throughout the growing season.
-This involves cutting the lawn where your mower can’t reach and redefining the vertical edges around your garden bed as required.
+Now that you know how to create a good edge around flower beds, the final step is to maintain it with edging and trimming throughout the growing season.